GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

 ### Create and Mount a DAOS Container

-The `community/examples/intel/daos-slurm.yaml` blueprint contains configuration that will create one DAOS pool named `pool1` when the *daos-server* instances are provisioned.
+The [community/examples/intel/daos-slurm.yaml](daos-slurm.yaml) blueprint defines a single DAOS pool named `pool1`.
+The pool will be created when the *daos-server* instances are provisioned.

-You will need to create your own DAOS container that can be used by your Slurm jobs.
+You will need to create your own DAOS container in the pool that can be used by your Slurm jobs.

 While logged into the login node create a container named `cont1` in the `pool1` pool: